FSGModding/FSG_Mod_Assistant/docs/savegame.md

 ## Example Results

 There are multiple context colors used in the resulting display.
+Tags are displayed inline, and when applicable, the spyglass will open the modhub page for that mod.

 - **Green** - Used, active mods
 - **Yellow** - Active but unused mod